 Federal Unemployment Tax

-In New Jersey, New York, and Connecticut, where no credit reductions exist, the effective FUTA tax rate is 0.6% for 2021.
-For more information on state-specific credit reductions, refer to the Schedule A of Form 940, although no states are subject to credit reduction for the 2021 filing.
+In New Jersey, where no credit reduction exists, the effective FUTA tax rate is 0.6% for 2022.
+There is a credit reduction in California, Connecticut, and Illinois, and New York, resulting in an effective FUTA tax rate of 0.9% for 2022.
+For more information on state-specific credit reductions, refer to the Schedule A of Form 940, which will indicate the previously mentioned states subject to credit reduction for the 2022 filing.

 NJ Unemployment and Disability